ethz-asl/map_api/map-api/README.md

 by instantiating the `common::MappedContainerBase`s with `common::HashMapContainer`s, which are defined in the same header.
 The latter are essentially unordered maps.
-This allows you to easily switch between using and not using dmap, the latter of course being significantly faster.
+This allows you to easily switch between using and not using dmap, the latter of course being faster in a single-agent setting.

 Now you will first need to [define how your data types can be translated into the dmap-internal data representation](#Defining-type-to-revision-translations),